 So let’s get this out of the way:

 The Samsung 960 EVO is truly as fast as the Samsung 950 Pro, faster even in many benchmarks.
 That is insane, for a TLC-NAND solid state drive to be honest.
-It’s like Samsung decided to send the 850 EVO to Shaun-T’s bootcamp to work its ass off under the 90-day Insanity training; At the end of the program, now we have this super athlete, super fit and super hot female rep who also makes the 960 EVO goes faster at night.
+It’s like Samsung decided to send the 850 EVO to Shaun-T’s bootcamp to work its ass off under the 90-day Insanity training then straight to Sagi’s bodybeast without taking a break; At the end of the program, now we have this super athlete, super fit and super hot female rep who also makes the 960 EVO goes faster every night.

 Anyway, you have learned that the 960 EVO is a TLC NAND type SSD and there was also a little hint where I mentioned the SLC cache of the Intel 600P; now you probably could guess what the 960 Evo is hiding under its sleeve to make it nearly faster than 950 Pro in many ways.
 It’s undeniable that TLC can’t be faster than MLC, but the 960 EVO has two type of built-in SLC cache portions before the actual TLC NAND.
 One is dynamic and one is fixed.